SWaeldchen/swaeldchen.github.io/_art/video_games.md

 <br><br>
 [**Button Sniper (LD34)**](https://web.archive.org/web/20170910234206/http://ludumdare.com/compo/ludum-dare-34/?action=preview&uid=11335)
 Esc for menu.
 R for reload.
 If the web version is too slow use the download version (requires java).
 There is one nasty bug: When you pause the game, all of the moving platforms get completely out of sync.
-Just reset the level then. [<span style="color:blue" font-weight:bold>Playable Web-Link</span>](https://bubu1.eu/LD34/)
+Just reset the level then. <a style="font-weight:bold" href="https://bubu1.eu/LD34/">Playable Web-Link</a>

 ------------------------------